Booking Conditions, Data Protection and COVID-19 information

 - Drop off and collect your children at the Warwick Junior School playground entrance (black gates).
 Please ensure that you wear a face covering as soon as you exit your vehicle or enter the site when dropping off and collecting.
 Where possible, only 1 parent or carer per family should drop off and collect

-- Provide your child with a packed lunch if necessary (Lunch and snacks will be provided throughout the day) and refillable water bottle, making sure that both are clearly named to avoid unnecessary contact.
+- Provide your child with a packed lunch and refillable water bottle, making sure that both are clearly named to avoid unnecessary contact.

 - Read the government guidance for parents and carers:

 - Send your child in if they, or anyone else in your family, are showing symptoms of COVID-19 (a persistent cough, fever, loss or change of smell/taste, and shortness of breath).
 Please refer to the following guide for COVID-19: guidance for households with possible coronavirus infection